sun img

 As an Advanced Practice Clinician with a long, varied career in healthcare and medicine, he’s collected a series of well-earned credential acronyms.
 So many that, when you see them, you might imagine they belong to a severe, buttoned-up practitioner with a traditional, clipped bedside manner.

-But don’t let the string of initials fool you—because Chuck (as he prefers to be called) is as warm, friendly, and down-to-earth as they come.
+But don’t let the string of initials fool you—because Chuck is as warm, friendly, and down-to-earth as they come.

 And he’s truly passionate about serving the health and wellness needs of seniors in WNC.